danielme85/laravel-log-to-db/readme.md

 There are some default settings and more information about configuring the logger in the 'logtodb.php' config file.
 This could be copied to your project if you would like edit it with the vendor publish command.
 ```
-php artisan vendor:publish
+php artisan vendor:publish --provider="danielme85\LaravelLogToDB\ServiceProvider"
 ```
-You can also set default log-to-db config settings in your .env file, for ex:
+You can also change these settings in your env file.
 ```
 LOG_DB_CONNECTION='default'
 LOG_DB_DETAILED=false